Power Plant Operator

 High school preferred, plus long term, on-the-job training

-Power plant operators, distributors, and dispatchers typically need a high school diploma or equivalent combined with extensive on-the-job training, which may include a combination of classroom and hands-on training.
-Many jobs require a background check and screenings for drugs and alcohol.
-Nuclear power reactor operators also need a license.
-Many companies require prospective workers to take the Power Plant Maintenance and Plant Operator exams from the Edison Electrical Institute to see if they have the right aptitudes for this work.
-These tests measure reading comprehension, understanding of mechanical concepts, spatial ability, and mathematical ability.
+Power plant operators typically need a high school diploma or equivalent to enter the occupation.
+Employers may prefer to hire candidates who have experience.
+Once hired, power plant operators typically receive extensive on-the-job training.
+Employers may require prospective operators to take the Power Plant exam from the Edison Electrical Institute to see if they have the right aptitudes for this work.
+This exam measures reading comprehension, understanding of mechanical concepts, spatial ability, and mathematical ability.

 Insider Info